-Level Examples (Not inclusive) Possible Consequences 1-Expected Behaviors -Chewing gum -Uniform Violation -Loud voice/yelling/noises -Inappropriate language/gestures not directed to one particular person -Inappropriate/foul language/dirty jokes -Littering -Failure to return required signed papers -Eye make-up -Inappropriate computer use -Unprepared for class -Excessive time away from class -Disrespect Negative point on Class Dojo Uniform Violation Notice Phone Call Home Loss of privileges Restorative action

-Level 2-Behaviors that -Off-task behaviors 1.
-Redirect will be given a redirect and a warning -Out of seat -Not following classroom or school 2.
-Warning procedures -Distracts other students -Inappropriate use of a fidget -Disruptive action -Passing papers in class -Talking during teaching -Ignores correction -Disrespect 3.
-Class consequence (Talk About it sheet, dojo, etc.) Level 3-Major behavior -Blatant defiance of authority Office/Dean Referral infractions -Pushing/shoving others with intent to hurt -Refusal to do work -Lying to a teacher Restorative conversation or action -Racial slurs -Leaving school grounds without permission Detention -Skipping class In-school suspension - Misuse of Chromebook and inappropriate internet search -Biting inappropriate internet searches 1-3 days of out of school suspension (record placed in student's file) Loss of extracurricular activities and/or social events Loss of attending field trips Zero given for the assignment or test Behavior contract Payment for damages or injury Level 4-Behaviors that result in an automatic detention (grades 6- 8)/Serious Behavior Infraction (PS-5 th grade) -Repeated disregard of classroom or school procedures/expectations -Stealing -Destruction of property/vandalism -Drawing sexually explicit images -Possession of explicit literature -Plagiarism -Cheating -Inappropriate/foul language used toward another student -Taking pictures or video without consent -Use of non-school issued electronic devices -2nd case of having cell phone in student -Detention -Payment for damages or injury -Research/paper to increase knowledge -Zero on an assignment -Apology -Restorative conversation/action -Suspension -Parent/Teacher/Administrative Conference Level 5-Grounds for Out -Inappropriate or illegal use of technology Out of school suspension
+Level Examples (Not inclusive) Consequence Level 1-Expected Behaviors Level 2-Behaviors that will be given a redirect and a warning -Chewing gum -Uniform Violation -Loud voice/yelling/noises -Inappropriate language/gestures not directed to one particular person -Inappropriate/foul language/dirty jokes -Littering -Failure to return required signed papers -Eye make-up -Inappropriate computer use -Unprepared for class -Excessive time away from class -Disrespect -Off-task behaviors -Out of seat -Not following classroom or school procedures/expectation Demerit 1.
+Redirect 2.Warning 3.
+Demerit -Distracts other students -Inappropriate use of a fidget -Disruptive action -Passing papers in class -Talking during teaching -Ignores correction -Disrespect 3.
+Dement Level 3-Major behavior infractions -Blatant defiance of authority -Pushing/shoving others with intent to hurt -Refusal to do work -Lying to a teacher -Racial slurs -Leaving school grounds without permission -Skipping class Automatic dean referral.
+These behaviors carry a weight of 2 demerits.
+In addition, a student can receive one of these consequences: -Detention

+- Misuse of Chromebook and/or Loss of privilages

+-Loss of privileges

+inappropriate internet searches -Loss of recess

+-Pulling out a chair from another student -Loss of extracurricular

+-Behaviors unbecoming of a Rocket student activities/social events/field

+trips

+-Restorative conversation or

+action

+-Zero given on a test or

+assignment

+-Suspension

+-Behavior contract

+-Payment for damages or injury

+Level 4-Behaviors that -Repeated disregard of classroom or school Automatic Detention

+result in an automatic procedures/expectations

+-Stealing

+detention -Destruction of property/vandalism In addition to detention, a

+student may face these

+-Drawing sexually explicit images consequences:

+-Possession of explicit literature

+-Plagiarism -Payment for damages or injury

+-Cheating -Research/paper to increase

+-Inappropriate/foul language used toward knowledge

+another student -Zero on an assignment

+-Taking pictures or video without consent -

+-Use of non-school issued electronic devices -Apology

+-2 nd case of having cell phone in student -Restorative

+possession, whether it is being used or not conversation/action

+-Suspension

+Level 5-Grounds for Out -Inappropriate or illegal use of technology Out of school suspension

 of School Suspension/ -Cyberbullying, in or out of school (marked on student's

-Expulsion -Harassment of teacher or other school permanent record)
+-Harassment of teacher or other school permanent record)

+Expulsion member

-member -Throwing food in cafeteria (i.e., food fight) Expulsion
+-Throwing food in cafeteria (i.e., food fight) Expulsion

--Repeated actions from above -Fighting and/or physical abuse of a student Police notified
+-Repeated actions from above

+-Fighting and/or physical abuse of a student Police notified

-and/or teacher Non-public graduation
+and/or teacher Non public graduation

--Threatening the use of a weapon or
+-Threatening the use of a weapon or Non-public graduation

-violence
+violence (this includes a student posing their

+hand like a gun)

--Possession/sale of weapon, alcohol, drugs and/or dangerous instruments
+-Possession/sale of weapon, alcohol, drugs

+and/or dangerous instruments

 -Sexual harassment/Sexting/

 misconduct

 -Gang activity

 -Tampering with fire, matches, or any form

 of fireworks

 -Pulling fire alarm